yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cframewnd-class.md

 ### <a name="parameters"></a>Parametry

 *nProgressPos*<br/>
 Określa pozycję do ustawienia.
-Musi znajdować się w zakresie określonym przez `SetProgressBarRange`.
+Musi znajdować się w zakresie ustawionym przez `SetProgressBarRange`.

 ### <a name="remarks"></a>Uwagi